nishantjr/nishantjr.github.com/_posts/2011-10-01-food-glorious-food.markdown

 Went with Tomo and his friend Yoshisa to a place called 'Na Be Zo' for the first real japanese meal.
 We ate Sukiyaki.

-        // thank you google for telling me the name

 There's a bowl of hot soupish/oilish/something on a stove in the middle of the table.
 There's a stack or trays filled with pork and beef (slooooooberrrrr) on one side.
 And there's 3 pots of (spicey by tokyo-standards)'s/sauses.